 - Thai butternut squash soup: Be sure to grab the pre-cut butternut squash to keep this easy.

 - Creamy crab soup: One seafood soup for the family that can’t get enough.

 Meatless Pasta & Rice Recipes for Lent:

-- Spicy Thai peanut noodles (minus the sticky chicken!)
+- Spicy Thai peanut noodles: Still tasty even without the sticky chicken!

-- Meatless vegetable fried rice (add extra egg to boost the protein!)
+- Meatless vegetable fried rice: You can add extra egg to boost the protein.

 And for the craziest of busy evenings, sometimes you just need to rely on the shortcuts!
 There is no shame in whipping together a dinner out of one of these meatless menus:

 - Poached or scrambled eggs, toast, fresh fruit